lilywright99/scRNAseqtutorial/README.md

 We will use the data file 'Hufallopiantube.h5ad'
 - Download this to your computer and place it in your google drive

-The second day we will use R  in google co-lab
-We will need 'X.csv', 'vars.csv' and 'obs.csv' - These contain the gene expression matrix, the gene names, and the observations/metadata
+The second, third, and fourth day we will use R  in google co-lab We will need 'X.csv', 'vars.csv' and 'obs.csv' - These contain the gene expression matrix, the gene names, and the observations/metadata
 - Download these to your computer, and upload them to the Runtime session storage, the X.csv will take a while to upload
+- Do remember to change Runtime type to R